 Typically in this state, people sleep very little for days on end and the text books talk of having to have this state for 2 weeks non stop to be called mania.
 However in my experience, it can last for shorter periods, having just as devastating an effect on the person and the relatives/friends.
 This lack of sleep acts like a motor driving the mania on, causing more and more psychotic symptoms.

 Eventually, the Crash will happen.
 Exhaustion, lack of sleep, and sudden awareness of all that has happened will occur.
 The swing into depression can be sudden and dramatic.
 Most depression occurs as a gradual process, a person getting lower and lower.
 In bipolar, it can be like that, but often is a rapid descent.
 For many of the above reasons, this depression is very dangerous, as shame, anxiety and despair hit hard.
 It is at this time that suicidal thoughts can occur strongly and self harm is fairly common.
+Self harm can be substance abuse as well as direct harm to the body.

 People with bipolar 2 have much of the above, but its called hypomania, which means lower level mania.
 During this time they can be more productive and have lots of good ideas, but often this period doesn’t last and the more destructive aspects can assert.